adypd97/post-thoughts/README.md

 I thought, this was an interesting finding.

 **PS**: I will try to make it a point to finish every post with a music recommendation where the title matches a phrase from somewhere in the post.
 Bonus points if the meanings happen to sync as well!
-Here it is: [Paradigm Shift](https://www.youtube.com/watch?v=Vi2IQNs8hlE)
+Here it is: [Paradigm Shift](https://www.youtube.com/watch?v=Vi2IQNs8hlE) by Liquid Tension Experiment.